 An Advanced Care Plan is a document that has the kind of health and medical care you would consent to, or refuse, in a crisis.

-Advance care planning increases the likelihood that your health care wishes will be fulfilled.
-Family members also benefit, feeling less anxious about the decisions they made on behalf of their loved one, leading to a greater peace of mind.
+Advanced care planning increases the likelihood that your health care wishes will be fulfilled.
+Family members also benefit, feeling less anxious about their decisions on behalf of their loved ones, which leads to greater peace of mind.

-Your advance care plan is used when you are no longer able to make your own health care decisions.
-At that point, your substitute decision maker will review your wishes, values, and beliefs before making health care decisions on your behalf.
+Your advance care plan is used when you can no longer make your own health care decisions.
+At that point, your substitute decision-maker will review your wishes, values, and beliefs before making health care decisions on your behalf.

 How will I know when to call you?